Zehpto/CDT-CTF-Writeups/Recon/Email_the_CEO/readme.md

 Solution
 --------

 This challenge requires you to do a WHOIS lookup.
-This is tricky because not all WHOIS lookup tools support the .me TLD.
+You can use a site such as [Web Solutions](https://web-solutions.eu/whois-domain-me.htm) This is tricky because not all WHOIS lookup tools support the .me TLD.

 ![](./whois.png)